westpa/westpa/doc/tutorials/amber.rst

 information in the same hdf5 file as the progress coordinate.
 We will also store the log information including time, energy, and temperature.

+This file contains Python functions for loading the coordinates and other auxilliary information.
+The location (module and function name) of these functions is specified to WESTPA in ``west.cfg``.

 runseg.sh
 ~~~~~~~~~